 I’ve also got an air purifier to take the edge off the still new office smell that this has even after a year.
 Then I got a picture of my wedding day with my wife.

-Thank you for getting a complete look inside my home recording studio for live stream.
+Thank you for getting a complete look inside my home recording studio for the live stream.
 You can see why I love filming in a position in the studio so much.
 It’s so easy to make videos and have high quality without needing to edit and that’s critically important as a creator is to get your best work out with the least amount of resistance.

 You can also post them on my YouTube channel in comments so you can help somebody else.
 I read all the comments on my YouTube channel.
 I’m grateful for the chance to serve you today.